 The FDA, the EMA, the TGA and similar governmental authorities in other jurisdictions have the authority to require the recall of certain commercialized products.
 In the case of the FDA, the authority to require a recall of a biologic product must be based on an FDA finding that a batch, or a lot of other quantity of the biologic product presents an imminent or substantial hazard to the public health.
-For products developed using our AI-ImmunologyTM platform, a product recall may prevent other products derived from one or more of our product candidates using our AI-ImmunologyTM platform that target the same disease indication until we can demonstrate that the reason for any such product recall did not involve our technology.
-In addition, some governmental bodies outside the United States have the authority to require the recall of any product derived from one or more of our product derived from one or more of our product derived from one or more of our product candidates.
-States have the authority to require the recall of any product derived from one or more of our product candidates in the event of material deficiencies or defects in design or manufacture.
+For products developed using our AI-Immunology[TM] platform, a product recall may prevent other products derived from one or more of our product candidates using our AI-Immunology[TM] platform that target the same disease indication until we can demonstrate that the reason for any such product recall did not involve our technology.
+In addition, some governmental bodies outside the United States have the authority to require the recall of any product derived from one or more of our product derived from one or more of our product and source.
 Manufacturers may, under their own initiative, recall a product if any material deficiency in a product is found.
 A government-mandated or voluntary recall by us could occur as a result of manufacturing errors, design or labeling defects or other deficiencies and issues.
 Recalls of any of our product candidates would divert managerial and financial resources and could materially harm our business, financial condition, results of operations and prospects.
 Also, a recall announcement could harm our reputation with customers and negatively affect our sales, if any.